spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 - Ameesh for being the 赤 to my 青
 - JW for showing me how to bring people together
 - Rishi for reminding me of the power we hold in ourselves
+- Matt for being a gentle thought partner
 - Jamie for always holding a safe space for feeling overwhelmed
 - Sabrina for being a constant source of joy, love, and hope